AndyA/jsonpath-faster/README.md

 ## Compiled JSONPaths

-This module is designed (and tested) to be 100% compatible with [jsonpath](https://www.npmjs.com/package/jsonpath).
+This module is designed (and tested) to be highly compatible with [jsonpath](https://www.npmjs.com/package/jsonpath).

 It compiles JSONpath expressions into the corresponding Javascript and caches